Legal system of Macau: High Court

-Macau as a civil law legal system
+Civil law legal system

 Macau is typically a civil law legal system, in that legislation is the main source of law and case law, while clearly relevant, is not a major source of law.
 Macau has the five 'classic' codifications: the Civil Code, the Commercial Code, the Civil Procedure Code, the Penal Code, the Criminal Procedure Code.
 In addition, there are a number of other smaller codifications (e.g., in the field of administrative law).

 Private law

 Private law in Macau is basically codified in two separate codes: the 1999 Civil Code and the 1999 Commercial code.
 A number of other pieces of legislation, such as the law on standard contract terms, are also of importance.
 The Commercial Code has been translated into English and is freely available in the website of the Macau Official Printing House (see link below).
 For a partial translation of the Civil Code, see the bibliography below.